arialdomartini/oh-my-git/README.md

 # Customizing symbols

 You can easily change any symbols used by the prompt.
 Take a look to the file [prompt.sh](https://github.com/arialdomartini/oh-my-git/blob/master/prompt.sh) (or to [oppa-lana-style.zsh-theme](https://github.com/arialdomartini/oh-my-git-themes/blob/master/oppa-lana-style.zsh-theme) if you use zsh).
-You will find a bunch or variables, each of them with its default value.
+You will find a bunch of variables, each of them with its default value.
 The variables names should be auto-explanatory.
 Something like

 ```
 : ${omg_is_a_git_repo_symbol:='❤'}